jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ### Displaying dependency tree

 You can display the resolved dependency tree by running `jerkar showDependencies`.
-If you want to retrieve it programmatically, the tree structure is obtained using `JkResoveResult#dependencyTree()` which returns a `JkDependencyNode` standing for the dependency tree root.
+If you want to retrieve it programmatically, the tree structure is obtained using `JkDependencyResolver#resolve()` which returns a `JkResolveResult`.
+In turn, this object contains a `JkDependencyNode` standing for the dependency tree root.